pupil-labs/pupil-docs/user-docs/pupil-capture.md

 1. Follow the marker on the screen with your eyes.
 Try to keep your head still during calibration.
 1. The calibration window will close when calibration is complete.

 <!--
-1. Load the `Show Calibration` plugin from the `General` sub-menu to evaluate calibration quality.
+1. Open the accuracy visualizer before calibrating to get feedback on the calibration quality.
+If you press 't' instead of 'c' to start the calibration, you will run an accuracy test instead.
 -->

 In the `Advanced` sub-menu you can set the `sample duration` -- the number of frames to sample the eye and marker position.
 You can also set parameters that are used to debug and detect the circular marker on the screen.